 If you like diversity in your cooking I would suggest trying all cuts at some point.
 Shortribs are great for summer BBQs, a hearty scottish stew for cold winter days, round roasts or steaks I like to slice up to use for kebabs or stir fry.
 Rather than fret about what to do with the cuts, let it help you decide what to cook for supper.
 Your favourite beef cut may be one you have never tried!

 When buying directly from a rancher, an animal is usually sold in either quarters, halves or whole animals.
 Because an animal is symmetrical from side to side, if you order a half you will be guaranteed to get the full variety of cuts (50% of all the roasts, ribs, steaks and hamburger).
 If you order a quarter, the butcher evens out the cuts between the two people sharing one side (half) of a beef, but the cuts may look slightly different than if you ordered a full half.

-For cutting instructions you have three options.
+For cutting instructions you have a couple options.

 The fee for slaughtering the animal is split equally among the quarters and customers pay for the butchering of their meat.
 Typically, it will cost $120-140/quarter for slaughter/butchering fees without any sausage or other value added services.

 Stay tuned for our 2022 prices.